 - Female gender, a high level of comorbidity, the number of episodes of syncope and the presence of presyncope seem to be associated with poorer quality of life.

 - Physical injury: soft tissue and bone injuries may occur.
-Syncope was found to be the cause of 21% of road accidents involving loss of consciousness at the wheel, second only to epilepsy.
+Syncope is often found to be the cause of road accidents involving loss of consciousness at the wheel, second only to epilepsy.

 - Prognosis varies according to the underlying cause.
 The all-cause mortality in subjects with reflex syncope is not higher than in the general population.